dzekelid/users/_listings/box/users-user-id-folders-folder-id-put.md

 ---
 swagger: "2.0"
 info:
-  title: Box
+  title: Box Move User's Folder
-  description: The Box Content API gives you access to secure content management and
+  description: "Moves all of the owned content from within one user\u2019s folder
-    content experience features for use in your own app.
-It strives to be RESTful and is organized around the main resources you&rsquo;re familiar with from the Box web interface.
+    into a new folder in another user\u2019s account.
+You can move folders across users as long as the you have administrative permissions and the \u2018source\u2019 user owns the folders.
+To move everything from the root folder, use \u201C0\u201D which always represents the root folder of a Box account."
   version: 1.0.0
 host: api.box.com
 basePath: /2.0